vivshaw/vocola3-dotfiles/README.md

 * Commands\\\_programming.vcl - contains commands useful for coding across languages
 * Commands\\\_bugn.vcl - contains commands for interacting with the [bug.n tiling window manager](https://github.com/fuhsjr00/bug.n)

 These grammars are loaded on startup and active in all programs.
+You can tell which ones are global 'cause they start with an underscore.

-###Program grammars
+###App grammars
 * All other files in Commands\\

 These grammars are loaded when the associated program opens, are active only in that program, and are unloaded when the program closes.
-I use these to hold program-specific commands, such as voice commands that map to program shortcuts.
+I use these to hold program-specific commands, such as voice commands that map to bash commands, or to program shortcuts for my IDEs.
 I also use them to load the appropriate  programming language grammar when I open an IDE for that language.

 ###Programming language grammars
 * All files in Commands\\Languages\\